akuklev/LiterateKotlin/README.md

 Actually, an `OperatorCategory` is a bit more than a label: it specifies how to deal with respective homogeneous operator chains.
 For example, there is a large operator category `EqRel` that contains comparison operators and resolves their chains `a < b < c`  into `(a < b ‹and› b < c)`.

-### Operators with inner parameters
+### Operators with parameters
-Operators may have inner parameters, e.g. the indexed access operator `arr[i]` is a postfix operator with an inner parameter `( [$idx])` .
+Operators may have parameters, e.g. the indexed access operator `arr[i]` is a postfix operator with a parameter `( [$idx])` .
 In mathematics, many binary operators, including tensor product and semidirect product, have optional parameters rendered as subscripts or superscripts.

-Using parser techniques developed for the Agda programming language, we can embrace this complexity without any considerable problems.
+Using parser techniques developed for the Agda programming language, we can embrace this complexity without considerable diffiulties.

 By combining custom `OperatorCategory` and operators with inner parameters, one can even embrace the notorious example of insane operator complexity: the METAPOST path notation:
 ```kotlin